White bluecolumbian

 Head: white.

-Back and saddle feathers: upper plumage white, between the shoulders below the neck-hackle bright-blue and white; saddle-hackle white.
+Back and saddle-hackle: upper plumage white, between the shoulders below the neck-hackle bright-blue and white; saddle-hackle white or white with bright-blue shaft-stripes that extends from the tip of the feather no more than halfway down.

 Tail: steering-feathers bright-blue; support-feathers bright-blue with white lacing; sickles and coverts bright-blue; small-coverts bright-blue with narrow silver-white lacing.